DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Conclusion, Discussion, and Future Work

 \section{Conclusion, Discussion, and Future Work}

 In this paper, we propose DISCO, a zero-shot, open-vocabulary framework for robot manipulation using language descriptions.
 By leveraging VLMs, our method guides diffusion policies through actionable keyframes and addresses critical out-of-distribution issues with an inpainting optimization technique.
 This approach is able to match (and sometimes surpass) traditional fine-tuned methods in both simulated and real-world settings.
 We believe DISCO represents a key step towards effective language-conditioned robot behavior.
 While it performs well in our experiments, there are areas for improvement.
 At present, DISCO does not account for occlusions during reasoning, which could be addressed by incorporating object pose information, applying joint constraints, or using failure data to replan and gather more information.
-DISCO is also heavily reliant on the underlying diffusion policy; if the diffusion model is unable to complete the task, DISCO offers limited improvement in overall performance.
-Potentially, making keyframe generation more policy-dependent may address this issue.
-We are actively working to build upon DISCO to address these limitations.
+DISCO is also heavily reliant on the underlying diffusion policy, which could be further improved by novel flow-matching models.
+Another limitation is that when DISCO executes a sequence of sub-tasks, keyframe switching is based on an empirical thresholding rule, which can occasionally lead to backtracking or suboptimal transitions.